Welcome Anne Arundel County Department of Public Works customers. Utility bills are sent to customers quarterly by the Office of Finance.

 Baltimore, MD 21297-1003

 Bills are determined by the amount of water that has passed through your meter since the last meter reading.
-Meters are read quarterly.
-Wastewater is not metered.
-The amount charged for wastewater is based on the amount of water that is delivered through the meter to your home.
+Wastewater usage is determined based on the amount of water delivered through the meter to your home.

 Sewer Service Only